ARTICLES

 Education

 Ace Berry is all for education.
 The more education you can get, the better.
-Going to symposiums, working alongside someone else, mentorship, working in a shop, will all help you evolve.
-Ace tries to attend AIFD Symposium every year, he loves fun weekend retreats with florists, and he loves to compete too, it learns you a lot.
-And together with Patience Pickner he created Inspired Designs ....a design team dedicated to their passion for the industry and paying it forward, with mentoring new designers, educational programs and classes.
+Going to symposiums, working alongside someone else, mentorship, and working in a shop, will all help you evolve.
+Ace tries to attend the AIFD Symposium every year, he loves fun weekend retreats with florists, and he loves to compete too, it teaches you a lot.
+And together with Patience Pickner, he created Inspired Designs ....a design team dedicated to their passion for the industry and paying it forward, by mentoring new designers, educational programs, and classes.

 Q.: What do you think about education in floristry?